-Storage of data pertaining to individuals (either pupils or members of staff) on non-school equipment is strongly discouraged.
+Staff use of social networking is not prohibited; however, staff are reminded of their duty of professional conduct when communicating with other members of the profession and are advised against all contact with parents and pupils through social networking.
+Staff Use of Personal Computing Resources It is accepted that staff may utilise their own Computing resources to help them undertake their role within the school.
+This could range from using a personal home computer to prepare lessons to using personal equipment within lessons.
+It is not normally desirable, or encouraged, for anyone to connect their own personal equipment to the school network.
+Storage of Data Storage of data pertaining to individuals (either pupils or members of staff) on non-school equipment is strongly discouraged.
 To ensure data protection and confidentiality, such data should only be stored on school equipment that is encrypted and/or password protected.
 Any portable storage systems must be encrypted and/or password protected.

-5.5 Prevention of Virus Transmission

-Members of staff should ensure that their personal I.C.T. equipment is loaded with appropriate virus protection software and that this is regularly updated.
-Use of anti-virus software is essential in the protection of both personal and school I.C.T. equipment.

-5.6Transferring Data Between Personal & School Equipment

-It is often necessary to transfer materials between personal and school equipment.
+Prevention of Virus Transmission Members of staff should ensure that their personal Computing equipment is loaded with appropriate virus protection software and that this is regularly updated.
+Use of anti-virus software is essential in the protection of both personal and school Computing equipment.
+Transferring Data Between Personal & School Equipment It is often necessary to transfer materials between personal and school equipment.
 Where possible, staff are encouraged to use internet-based methods - such as e-mail, WeTransfer, OneDrive or the Teams platform.
 This ensures that security and virus checking procedures can be applied without further measures.
-It is accepted that there are circumstances in which it is more suitable to use some form of removable media device (such as a floppy disk, writable CD/DVD, or memory-stick).
+It is accepted that there are circumstances in which it is more suitable to use some form of removable media device (such as a writable CD/DVD or memory-stick).
 When using a removable media device, it is imperative that the device is virus checked, encrypted and password protected.
 These devices are known to be one of the greatest causes of uncontrolled virus transmittal, and through their potential loss, they pose the greatest risk to security and breaches of data protection.